Tygs/0bin/docs/en/nginx_install.rst

     zerobin --host 127.0.0.1 --port 8000

-In PHP, when you edit a file, the changes are immediatly visible.
+In PHP, when you edit a file, the changes are immediately visible.
 In Python, the whole code is often loaded in memory for performance reasons.
 This means you have to restart the Python process to see the changes effect.
 Having a separate process let you do this without having to restart the server.